Bureau of Industry and Security, Commerce.

 The Department of Commerce, as part of its continuing effort to reduce paperwork and respondent burden, invites the general public and other Federal agencies to take this opportunity to comment on proposed and/or continuing information collections, as required by the Paperwork Reduction Act of 1995.

-Written comments must be submitted on or before January 7, 2013.
+To ensure consideration, written comments must be submitted on or before May 17, 2019.

 FOR FURTHER INFORMATION CONTACT:

 Requests for additional information or copies of the information collection instrument and instructions should be directed to Mark Crace, BIS ICB Liaison, (202) 482-8093 or at email@example.com.

 This collection of information is necessary to obtain feedback from seminar participants.
 This information helps BIS determine the effectiveness of its programs and identifies areas for improvement.
 The gathering of performance measures on the BIS seminar program is also essential in meeting the agency's responsibilities under the Government Performance and Results Act (GPRA).